New announcement. Learn more

 Osteopaths are government regulated and registered with the Osteopathic Council of New Zealand and must partake in ongoing professional education each year.
 We are also ACC treatment providers.

-Osteopaths who treat babies and young children ought to have done extra post graduate study in addition to their undergraduate paediatric study.
+Osteopaths who treat babies and young children need to have done many years of extra post graduate study in addition to their undergraduate paediatric study to be safe and effective.

-Why would a newborn baby have anything wrong with them that is needing help by an osteopath?
+Why would a newborn baby have anything wrong with them that is needing help by a cranial osteopath?

 A baby's passage through the birth canal is usually a difficult process however nature ensures that the bones of the skull are pliable enough to overlap to enable this to happen.
 Sometimes the bones do not return to their normal positions after delivery.
 This can happen if the labour is unusually long or fast, if there is a large baby passing through a small pelvis, if a baby has a large head or if intervention is necessary for example a forceps delivery or ventouse extraction.
-A baby may suffer a cranial base, neck, shoulder or back strain during the birth process.
-Pre-term babies may have strain from being out of the uterus too early and there is also likely to be alterations in nervous system function.
+A baby may suffer a cranial base, jaw, neck, shoulder or back strain during the birth process.
+Pre-term babies may have considerbale strain of the cranial membranes from being out of the uterus too early and there is also likely to be alterations in nervous system function affecting their ability to feed, digest and or settle..

-A Caesarian birth may involve trauma to the baby who is stuck in the mother's pelvis.
+A Caesarian birth may involve trauma to the baby if they have been stuck in the mother's pelvis.
 Alternatively, problems can occur in utero if there is insufficient amniotic fluid.

-Very often your midwife or lead maternity carer will refer you and your baby to see an osteopath for assessment and treatment, particularly if the birth has been difficult.
-We also work with Lactation consultants to help with feeding issues.
+Very often your midwife or lead maternity carer will refer you and your baby to see a paediatric cranial osteopath for assessment and treatment, particularly if the birth has been difficult.
+Paediatric cranial osteopaths also work with Lactation Consultants to help with feeding issues.
 This can include jaw and cranial base problems that may be affecting the baby's ability to latch, or to treat the tongue and surrounding structures in cases where a posterior tongue tie is affecting baby's function.

-How soon should my baby see an Osteopath?
+How soon should my baby see a Paediatric Cranial Osteopath?

-If the birth has been difficult or your baby is very upset and won't settle, then we recommend bringing them in to see a cranial osteopath as soon as possible.
+If the birth has been difficult or your baby is very upset and won't settle, then we recommend bringing them in to see one of our Paediatric cranial osteopaths as soon as possible.

 What does the assessment and treatment look like?